 Any time spent on or near the waters surrounding Anastasia Island will pique your curiosity.
 So it makes sense that one of the best things to do in Crescent Beach is to explore on a kayaking trip.
 Renting your own craft and setting off from Frank B Butler County Park West is one option.
 But you’d be doing your exploration a disservice by not linking up with GeoTrippin Kayak Adventures.

 This kayaking outfit is led by a team of expert guides who know the area well.
 Their range of tours and departure points means they’ll be able to cater a trip that best suits your goals.
 They have five main tours.
-These include the Bioluminescent Guana Lake Tour, which you can experience at sunset or at night, and the Eco Trip that involves exploring a lagoon teeming with wildlife and protected waters.
+These include the Bioluminescent Guana Lake Tour, which you can experience at sunset or at night, and the Eco Trip, which involves exploring a lagoon teeming with wildlife and protected waters.

 GeoTrippin is also available for lessons and private tours.
 Those adamant about exploring on their own can also rent their own kayaks.